 - Causes of stiffness and difficulty in moving your shoulder.

 The rotator cuff is a series of four muscles that are deep to or underneath your deltoid muscle.
-Together those four muscles control your shoulder motion and are critically important to the proper functioning of the shoulder.
+Together those four muscles control your shoulder motion and are critically necessary to the proper functioning of the shoulder.

 5 Most Common Reasons You Cannot Lift Your Shoulder